Blackfriars Theatre: Second theatre

 The second Blackfriars was an indoor theatre built elsewhere on the property at the instigation of James Burbage, father of Richard Burbage, and impresario of the Lord Chamberlain's Men.
 In 1596, Burbage purchased, for £600, the frater of the former priory and rooms below.
 This large space, perhaps 100 ft long and 50 wide (15 metres), with high ceilings allowed Burbage to construct two galleries, substantially increasing potential attendance.
+He employed carpenter Peter Street for the work.
+(Later, in 1599, Richard Burbage was to engage Street for his ambitious Globe Theatre project.)
 The nature of Burbage's modifications to his purchase is not clear, and the many contemporary references to the theatre do not offer a precise picture of its design.
 Once fitted for playing, the space may have been about 69 ft long and 46 ft wide (20 by 14 metres), including tiring areas.
 There were at least two and possibly three galleries, and perhaps a number of stage boxes adjacent to the stage.
 Estimates of its capacity have varied from below 600 to almost 1000, depending on the number of galleries and boxes.
 Perhaps as many as ten spectators would have encumbered the stage.

-As Burbage built, however, a petition from the residents of the wealthy neighbourhood persuaded the Privy Council to forbid playing there; the letter was signed even by Lord Hunsdon, patron of Burbage's company, and by Richard Field, the Blackfriars printer and hometown neighbour of William Shakespeare.
+As Burbage built, however, a petition from the residents of the wealthy neighbourhood and led by Lady Elizabeth Russell, persuaded the Privy Council to forbid playing there.
+Referring to "divers both honorable and others then inhabiting the said precinct" and "what inconveniences were likely to fall upon them from a common playhouse" the letter was signed even by Lord Hunsdon, patron of Burbage's company, and by Richard Field, the Blackfriars printer and hometown neighbour of William Shakespeare.
 The company was absolutely forbidden to perform there.
 Three years later, Richard Burbage was able to lease the property to Henry Evans, who had been among those ejected more than fifteen years earlier.
 Evans entered a partnership with Nathaniel Giles, Hunnis's successor at the Chapel Royal.
 They used the theatre for a commercial enterprise with a group called the Children of the Chapel, which combined the choristers of the chapel with other boys, many taken up from local grammar schools under colour of Giles's warrant to provide entertainment for the Queen.
 The dubious legality of these dramatic impressments led to a challenge from a father in 1600; however, this method brought the company some of its most famous actors, including Nathaniel Field and Salmon Pavy.
 The residents did not protest at this use, probably because of perceived social differences between the adult and child companies.